oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 At the time of writing, there were some public testnets you could use to test an Ocean Protocol application.
 For more information about those, see the page about [testnets](/concepts/testnets/).

-Note: This page _doesn't_ explain how to get Ether or Ocean Tokens for use in the Ocean mainnet.

 ## Get a Compatible Wallet

 You will need a [wallet that can hold Ether (for any Ethereum network) and Ocean Tokens (for any Ethereum network)](/concepts/wallets/).
 For the purpose of this tutorial, you can use MetaMask.
 See [our tutorial about how to set up MetaMask](/tutorials/metamask-setup/).